-Journal of Women’s Health, Issues & Care is a peer-reviewed, hybrid journal which offers dual mode of publication, open access & subscription.
+Journal of Women’s Health, Issues & Care is a peer-reviewed, international, indexed hybrid journal which offers dual mode of publication, open access & subscription.
 This mode provides the means to maximize the visibility, citations and readership which enhance the impact of the research work and provides a range of options to purchase our articles and also permits unlimited Internet Access to complete Journal content.
 It accepts research, review papers, online letters to the editors & brief comments on previously published articles or other relevant findings in SciTechnol.
 Articles submitted by authors are evaluated by a group of peer review experts in the field and ensures that the published articles are of high quality, reflect solid scholarship in their fields, and that the information they contain is accurate and reliable.

 Scope and Relevance:

 The journal uses Editorial Manager System for a qualitative and prompt review process.
 Editorial Manager is an online manuscript submission, review and tracking system.
 Review processing is performed by the editorial board members of Journal of Women's Health, Issues & Care or relevant experts from other universities or institutes.
 Minimum two independent reviewer’s approval followed by editor approval is required for the acceptance of any citable manuscript.
 Authors may submit manuscripts and track their progress through the editorial system.
 Reviewers can download manuscripts and submit their opinions to the editor whereas the editors can manage the whole submission/review/revise/publish process via editorial manager.

 Submit manuscript at http://editorialmanager.com/scitechnol/ or send as an e-mail attachment to the Editorial Office at firstname.lastname@example.org or email@example.com or firstname.lastname@example.org